Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Examples and numerical comparisons

-\subsubsection{Simulation study for non-Gaussian observations}
+\subsection{Simulation study for non-Gaussian observations}

-We compared our new GEnKF to several alternatives in a simulation study for three non-Gaussian observation scenarios considered here: heavy-tailed observation noise from a $t$ distribution with $\kappa=2$ degrees of freedom (see Figure \ref{fig:robust}), and rainfall data with the true $\kappa=3$ assumed known (see Figure \ref{fig:rain}) or unknown.
-Because non-Gaussian observations are not directly related to the evolution model and the forecast step, we focus on the update step at a single time point $t$.
+First, we considered three non-Gaussian observation scenarios with temporally independent parameters with closed-form full conditionals, which can be handled using our GEnKF (Algorithm \ref{alg:genkf}).
+In particular, we consider \emph{heavy-tailed} observation noise from a $t$ distribution with $\kappa=2$ degrees of freedom from Example \ref{ex:tdist} (see Figure \ref{fig:robust}), and the \emph{rainfall} threshold model from Example \ref{ex:rainfall} with the true $\kappa=3$ assumed known (see Figure \ref{fig:rain}) or unknown.

-We simulated 100 true state vectors of size $n=100$ on a one-dimensional spatial domain $[1,100]$ with $m_t=75$ randomly chosen observation locations.
-The state is simulated from a normal distribution with known true mean 0.2 (constant over space) and known true covariance matrix based on a powered exponential covariance function with power 1.8 and scale parameter 10, same for all three simulation scenarios.
-Also, we assumed $\sigma_{t,l}\equiv 0.2$ to be known for all examples.

-The GEnKF was compared to a standard particle filter (importance sampler), and to the true posterior distribution obtained using an MCMC that was run for 1,000 iterations after 500 burn-in iterations (which was only possible here because of the low-dimensional examples and the focus on the update at a single time point).
-We also compared our GEnKF to a commonly used extension of the EnKF update \citep{Ande:03}.
-For an observation equation of the form $\by_t = \obs_t(\bx_{t},\bv_t)$, the pseudo-observation in \eqref{eq:enkfupdate} is then replaced by $ \widetilde\by_t^{(j)} = \obs_t(\bx_{t|t-1}^{(j)},\bv_t^{(j)}), $ and the Kalman gain is estimated as $\widehat\bK_t = \widehat\bC_{xy} \widehat\bC_{yy}^{-1}$, where $\widehat\bC_{yy}$ and $\widehat\bC_{xy}$ are (potentially regularized versions of) the empirical covariance matrix of $\widetilde\by_t^{(1:N)}$ and the cross-covariance matrix between $\bx_{t|t-1}^{(1:N)}$ and $\widetilde\by_t^{(1:N)}$, respectively.
-For the rainfall data with unknown $\kappa$, we used state augmentation.
-For the heavy-tailed data, we also considered the robust Huber-EnKF proposed in \citet{Roh2013}.
+We implemented the special cases of the GEnKF presented in Examples \ref{ex:renkf} and \ref{ex:rainfallenkf} for the heavy-tailed and rainfall data, respectively.
+In the case of known $\theta_t$ for the rainfall data, we simply skipped Step 3(b) in Example \ref{ex:rainfallenkf}.
+The GEnKFs were compared to a standard sequential importance resampling (SIR) particle filter, and to the true posterior distribution obtained using an MCMC that was run for 1,000 iterations after 500 burn-in iterations.
+We also considered a commonly used extension of the EnKF update \citep{Ande:03}: For an observation equation of the form $\by_t = \obs_t(\bx_{t},\bv_t)$, the pseudo-observation in \eqref{eq:enkfupdate} is then replaced by $ \widetilde\by_t^{(j)} = \obs_t(\bx_{t|t-1}^{(j)},\bv_t^{(j)}), $ and the Kalman gain is estimated as $\widehat\bK_t = \widehat\bC_{xy} \widehat\bC_{yy}^{-1}$, where $\widehat\bC_{yy}$ and $\widehat\bC_{xy}$ are regularized versions of the empirical covariance matrix of $\widetilde\by_t^{(1:N)}$ and the cross-covariance matrix between $\bx_{t|t-1}^{(1:N)}$ and $\widetilde\by_t^{(1:N)}$, respectively.
+For the rainfall data with unknown $\theta$, we used state augmentation.
+For the heavy-tailed data, we also implemented the robust Huber-EnKF proposed in \citet{Roh2013}.
 The Huber-EnKF requires a cutoff or clipping value for each observation location, which we selected by sampling 1000 times from the true forecast distribution based on an update consisting of a single observation at the respective location.